 If you are worried about vascular dementia, this guide is for you.
 It provides information about the signs of vascular dementia, living with the condition, and getting help and support.

 It can be difficult to know what to do when someone you love is diagnosed with vascular dementia.
-Find information and advise on how to support someone with vascular dementia.
+Find information and advice on how to support someone with vascular dementia.

 Call for proposals NOW OPEN for our third Priority Programme Award in the area of Vascular Dementia.